devkakeri06/interactive-pricing-component/README.md

 # interactive-pricing-component

-Interactive pricing componnent challenge from frontendmentors added with a dark mode .
+Interactive pricing component challenge from frontendmentors made with react js and added with a dark mode.